 What is permanent life insurance?

-Permanent life is a type of life insurance that never expires as long as you pay the premiums.
+Permanent life insurance is a type of life insurance policy that offers lifelong coverage, as long as you continue to pay premiums to keep your policy active.

 Each type of permanent life insurance offers slightly different features, but they all: